Blotch3D/Blotch3D/README.md

 versions may not be compatible with the latest.

 MonoGame fully implements Microsoft's (no longer supported) XNA 4 engine, but for multiple platforms.
-It also implements features beyond XNA 4.
-Therefore XNA 4 documentation you come across may not show you the best way to do something, and documentation of earlier versions of XNA (versions 2 and 3) will often not be correct.
+Documentation of earlier versions of XNA (versions 2 and 3) will often not be correct.
 For conversion of XNA 3 to XNA 4 see [http://www.nelsonhurst.com/xna-3-1-to-xna-4-0-cheatsheet/.](http://www.nelsonhurst.com/xna-3-1-to-xna-4-0-cheatsheet/)